 There are other issues, as well.
 For example, if you happen to lose the expanded homeowner's exemption your taxes will skyrocket.
-I bought my home in 2008, so I completely lost the exemption last year and my taxes went up about 40 percent.
+I bought my home in 2008, and my taxes went up about 40 percent.

 In the end, the fact is the rising tax burden exists.
 Everything else is something of a game as people, businesses and institutions attempt to push this burden onto someone else.
 If a company or a neighbor somehow gets a big break on their tax bill, it simply means someone else is going to pay more.